agrrh/agrrh.com/post/about.md

-Hello!
+Hello there!

-My name is Kirill, I worked as:
+My name is Kirill, I was born at the USSR and worked as:

 - Technical support specialist
 - Head of technical support department